-- H5.7.3.1 The Residential Special Policy Area is an overlay to the Employment Area designation.
+H5.7.3.1 The Residential Special Policy Area is an overlay to the Prestige Industrial Area designation.
 The lands in the Residential Special Policy Area on Schedule H5 will be developed in accordance with the underlying land use designation.
 The Residential Special Policy Area identifies locations where there are existing residential uses which might not redevelop in the short term.
-To recognize this situation, the following special policies will apply to those lands: - a) The subject lands may be zoned to permit the existing residential uses including home occupations.
-Any new development will require rezoning which will be reviewed by the Town in the context of the Secondary Plan policies. - b) In addition to the uses permitted in the underlying land use designation on Schedule H5, the Town may rezone lands to permit the use of the existing residential dwelling, including additions to such dwellings, for office or other uses which are compatible with the adjacent residential uses and uses permitted by the underlying employment land use designation. - c) Where development is proposed on lands abutting a building being used for residential purposes in the Residential Special Policy Area, the Town may require the provision of landscaping and other buffering on the boundary of the residential use in accordance with the provisions in section H5.13.
+To recognize this situation, the following special policies will apply to those lands:

+- a) The existing residential uses may be recognized in the Implementing Zoning Bylaw.
+Any new development will require rezoning which will be reviewed by the Town in the context of the Secondary Plan policies. - b) In addition to the uses permitted in the underlying land use designation on Schedule H5, within the Residential Special Policy Area, the Town may permit the use of the existing residential dwelling, including additions to such dwellings, for office uses, home occupations, or other uses which are compatible with the adjacent residential uses and uses permitted by the underlying employment land use designation. - c) Where development is proposed on lands abutting a building being used for residential purposes in the Residential Special Policy Area, the Town may require the provision of landscaping and other buffering on the boundary of the residential use in accordance with the provisions in section H5.13.